alexEvangelidis/VerFilter/README.md

 # VerFilter
-A software tool for the quantitative verification of Kalman filters.# VerFilter
+A software tool for the quantitative verification of Kalman filters.